malbiruk/WeDoScribble/README.md

 ## Usage

 Once the application is running, you can interact with WeDoScribble through the Streamlit interface.
-You can ask it to perform various tasks such as web searches, file handling, fetching weather information, searching biomedical literature, running Python code, and managing conversations.
+You can ask it to perform various tasks such as web searches, file handling, fetching weather information, running Python code, and managing conversations.

 ## Contributing